 It took courage to leap the chasm, but generations of children persisted.
 They had no choice, for their names were entered into the records.
 With hearts in their throats, they leapt.
 Through rain and sleet and snow, they leapt.
 Through dark of morning, hopscotching to a crumbling rock and withering flag.
 To pledge allegiance to a world that didn’t exist.
 The indivisible one.

-Mary Slechta fills her stories with houses — both longed-for and haunted — and this collection delivers a compelling mix of place and imagination.
+Mary Slechta fills her stories with houses — both longed-for and haunted — and this novel delivers a compelling mix of place and imagination.
 The swimming pools, vegetable gardens, and street corners are populated with characters whose voices ring true.
 The stories of Mulberry Street first create a familiarity, then mix that feeling with surprise and anticipation.
 This evocative debut takes you there with stories that linger after an absorbing read.

 Mulberry Street Stories by Mary Slechta is a ruthlessly compassionate look at a neighborhood—in all its glories and horrors—stitched together by the redemptive power of love and grit.
 The people, the language, the memories, the secrets, the joys, and the heartache all spoke to me in ways that were both familiar and unimaginable.
 Take your time with this book, because it certainly takes its time with you.